krustypop/rails-boilerplate-bootstrap4/README.md

 ## To set this up

-Clone the repo
+Clone the repo:
 ```
 git clone https://github.com/krustypop/rails-boilerplate-bootstrap4.git
 ```

-Digg into it
+Digg into it:
 ```
 cd rails-boilerplate-bootstrap4
 ```

-Install all gems
+Install all gems:
 ```
 bundle install
 ```

-To infinity and beyond :)
+To infinity and beyond:
 ```
 rails server
 ```